Nilando/velvetkernel.com/site/_posts/2025-07-29-newberry-caldera.markdown

-After leaving Lassen National Park, we headed to Newberry National Volcanic Monument in Eastern Oregon to visit my Mom and Stepdad, Britt, who work as volunteer park rangers at Newberry in the Summer.
+After leaving Lassen National Park, we headed to Newberry National Volcanic Monument in Eastern Oregon to visit my Mom and Stepdad, Britt, who work as volunteer park rangers there in the Summer.
 This was our second time visiting Newberry and there still so much new stuff we got to see and still things that we didn't have time to get to.
 It's truly a park packed with awesome geological features to see.